Skamt/BDAddons/Emojis/README.md

 # Emojis

+Allows you to send Emojis as links.

+## Features

-Send emoji as link if it can't be sent it normally.
+- If emoji can be sent as normallly, it will be.
+- Setting to ignore Embed permissions.
+- Setting to not send animated Emojis.